Why is FlowCam's Area-Based Diameter (ABD) More Accurate than Manual Microscopy When Measuring the Biovolume of Copepods?

 Pictured here: Biovolume estimations of various copepods using traditional microscopy (a), FlowCam ABD algorithm (b), and FlowCam ESD algorithm (c).
 Image from Karnan et al. (2017).

-In the article, "On the Accuracy of assessing copepod size and biovolume using FlowCam and traditional microscopy", published in the Journal of Geo Marine Sciences, Karnan et al. (2017) compare the FlowCam's ability to estimate length and biovolume to that of a traditional microscope.
-Microscopy is considered to be the most accurate and globally accepted method to measure the size and biovolume of individual copepods.
+In the article "On the Accuracy of Assessing Copepod Size and Biovolume using FlowCam and Traditional Microscopy", published in the Journal of Geo-Marine Sciences, Karnan et al. (2017) compare FlowCam's ability to estimate length and biovolume to that of a traditional microscope.
+Microscopy has long been considered to be the most accurate and globally accepted method to measure the size and biovolume of individual copepods.
 However, protruding body parts (i.e. appendages, cilia, etc.) are not easily accounted for in biovolume estimations using traditional microscopy and often result in inaccurate estimations.

 FlowCam is a flow imaging microscope that provides digital images of each particle, or in this case, copepod, and provides 40+ morphological measurements.
 For an Area Based Diameter (ABD) calculation, the diameter measured by the number of grey scale pixels of the binary image of copepods is converted to a circle with the same number of pixels.
 The total biovolume of the individual organism is generated from the pixel volume of the image.